 Table tennis is a fast-paced game that demands agility, precision, and a knack at predicting where the ball will return.
 Table tennis, or ping pong, is also a great way to improve life expectancy.
 No we’re not making this up, it’s actually been proven!

 An extensive study was done in the home of Table Tennis, China of course.
 Researchers monitored areas such as heart function, eyesight, and reaction time.
-Here’s the sweet and short of it but you can click here to view complete methodology of the study.
+Here’s the sweet and short excerpt from the study:

 “Our research indicates: frequent table tennis exercises help to advance heart function, eyesight, and reaction ability of hands and eyes.
 Meanwhile, it is proved that table tennis activities play as a key role in carrying out the strategy of national sports.”